• Email

 Cut triangles with template

 Note: If the fabric has a pattern, pay attention to its direction as you cut triangles.
 Using the cutting method above, the pattern may be upside down.
-When constructing the banner, these triangles could all go on one side of and be the back.
+When constructing the bunting, these triangles could all go on one side and be the back.

 Pin two triangles with right sides of the fabric together